Scale invariance vs conformal invariance: Holography

 \subsection{AdS/CFT and holography}

 Holography is one of the most powerful guiding principles to understand the fundamental aspects of quantum gravity \cite{hol1}\cite{hol2}.
-The holography dictates that $d+1$ dimensional physics of the quantum gravity (referred to as ``bulk" hereafter) is described by $d$ dimensional non-gravitational physics (referred to as ``boundary" hereafter), typically realized by quantum field theories.
+Roughly speaking, the holography dictates that $d+1$ dimensional physics of the quantum gravity (referred to as ``bulk" hereafter) is described by $d$ dimensional non-gravitational physics (referred to as ``boundary" hereafter), typically realized by non-gravitational quantum field theories.
 The (in)consistency of the dual field theory would yield strong constraints on the properties of quantum theories of gravity in the bulk.
+For example, the information paradox of black holes is supposed to be resolved in the dual field theory via holography because the time evolution is manifestly unitary in the dual quantum field theory side.
 Conversely, we may be able to answer some unsolved problems in boundary field theories by using the holographic bulk argument.

 One of the most established examples of the holography is the duality between a gravitational theory on $d+1$ dimensional AdS space-time and a non-gravitational conformal field theory on $d$ dimensional boundary of the AdS space-time (AdS/CFT correspondence \cite{Maldacena:1997re}: see e.g. \cite{Aharony:1999ti} for an earlier review).
 AdS space-time is defined by the maximally symmetric space-time with constant negative curvature.
-In Poincar\'e coordinate, the $d+1$ dimensional metric is given by
+In Poincar\'e coordinate, the $d+1$ dimensional metric of the AdS space-time is given by